Loule-Corro/tuya-local_karst-400/README.md

 Copy the file in the homeassistant/custom_components/tuya_local/devices/ folder before reloading.

 Now you can follow the steps at https://github.com/make-all/tuya-local?tab=readme-ov-file#configuration to add a new device.
+It seems that only 3.4 version of protocol is working with this device.

 At step Two, you should be able to select Karst-400 type of device.